FIRST QUARTER: at 4:59 pm AEST* on 4th December to all day on 11th December. (No sowing on 4th.)

-This is a good phase for sowing and planting out suitable fruiting annuals (we eat the fruit or seed-bearing part), flowering annuals, sowing green manures and applying liquid fertilisers.
+This is a good phase for sowing and planting out fruiting annuals (we eat the fruit or seed-bearing part), flowering annuals, sowing green manures and applying liquid fertilisers.
+Also a good phase for grafting, budding and pruning for fast regrowth.

 * AEST (Australian Eastern Standard Time) is 10 hours ahead of Greenwich Mean Time (GMT).

-• ACT, NSW, QLD, TAS and VIC: currently exact.
+• ACT, NSW, TAS and VIC: currently add one hour to AEST for daylight saving.

-• SA and NT: currently subtract half an hour from AEST.
+• NT: currently subtract half an hour from AEST.

 • WA: currently subtract 2 hours from AEST.

-• New Zealand: currently add 2 hours from AEST.
+• New Zealand: currently add 3 hours to AEST.

 Finding Local Time